40net-cloud/fortinet-azure-solutions/FortiGate/A-Single-VM/README.md

 ## Configuration

-The FortiGate VMs need a specific configuration to match the deployed environment.
+The FortiGate-VMs need a specific configuration to match the deployed environment.
 This configuration can be injected during provisioning or afterwards via the different options including GUI, CLI, FortiManager or REST API.

 - [Fabric Connector](#fabric-connector)
 - [VNET peering](#vnet-peering)